bgctw/REddyProcNCDF/README.md

 # The development version from GitHub using devtools:
 # install.packages("devtools")
-install.packages("REddyProc")
-install.packages("ncdf4")
+install.packages("RNetCDF")
 devtools::install_github("bgctw/REddyProcNCDF")
 ```

-Alternatively to the ncdf4 package dependency, REddyProcNCDF also works if the RNetCDF package has been installed.
+Alternatively to the RNetCDF package dependency, REddyProcNCDF also works if the ncdf4 package has been installed.

 Usage
 -----